 The National Center on Elder Abuse (NCEA) reports that 95% of nursing home residents have experienced or witnessed neglect, while more than half of nursing home workers admit to abusing or neglecting residents.

-Multiple forms of abuse can occur in an elder care facility, and some are more immediately noticeable than others.
-Our nursing home abuse lawyers in New York at Morelli Law Firm are able to investigate and file a claim for any type of mistreatment your loved one might be experiencing.
+Our elder abuse lawyers in New York at Morelli Law Firm are able to investigate and file a claim for any type of mistreatment your loved one might be experiencing.
 If you feel that you have a nursing home abuse case, contact us immediately to discuss your options.

 Physical Abuse